RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

 ---
-layout: post
+layout: default
-title:  "My first week at Xpirit, or how to use bicep to create a Logic App with a Azure Queue connector"
+title:  "Use bicep to create a Logic App with an Azure Queue connector type"
 ---

 ## How it started